gr3gor1/Scientific-Computing-with-Python/polygon-area-calculator/README.md

-In this project there was used object oriented programming to create a Rectangle class and a Square class.
+In this project object oriented programming was used to create a Rectangle class and a Square class.
 The Square class should be a subclass of Rectangle and inherit methods and attributes.
 Those classes can be found in the shape_calculator.py file.
 Also you can check the tests of this project in the test_module.py file.

 Rectangle class :